xunjiexu/Dark_Z/README.md

 This repository contains two parts of code:
  - Dark Z'/Dark photon in elastic neutrino-electron scattering experiments
  - Dark Z'/Dark photon in the P2 experiment

-For more details, see arXiv:xxxx.xxxxx
+For more details, see arXiv:xxxx.xxxxx and arXiv:1803.00060